 Keyword Density – The number of times a keyword appears in a blog article or web page.
 Aim for 1-2% keyword density (10-12 keywords per 1000 words).

-Keyword Proximity – The distance between keywords in a search term as they appear in content. placement of keywords within the content.
+Keyword Proximity – The distance between keywords in a search term as they appear in the content.
+Placement of keywords within the content.

 Landing Page – The page visitors first land on after taking a particular action, such as clicking on an ad.